DIPlib/diplib/doc/src/features.md

 \subsection size_features_Perimeter Perimeter
 Computes the length of the object perimeter using the object's chain code, using
 \ref dip::ChainCode::Length.
-If the object touches the image edge, only the portion of the perimeter that does not coincide with the image edge is measured.
+By default, if the object touches the image edge, only the portion of the perimeter that does not coincide with the image edge is measured.
+The `"include boundary pixels"` parameter of this feature can be set to a non-zero value to include those portions of the perimeter.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first